Hamilton 5 Furlongs 4 yards

 Conclusions

-Hamilton is seen as one of those courses with a large draw bias favouring *low drawn runners, particularly when the ground is soft or softer.
+Hamilton is seen as one of those courses with a large draw bias favouring low drawn runners, particularly when the ground is soft or softer.
 However generally the stats don't back this up.
-When the ground is good or better the split of winners is pretty much even.
-When it is soft (those in red) then the *low numbers come out slightly better, but the bias certainly isn't massive.
+When the ground is good or better the split of winners is pretty much even, if anything actually favouring high.
+When it is soft (those in red) then the low numbers do come out slightly better, but the bias certainly isn't massive.